Boston Tea Party (concert venue): The Velvet Underground shows

-An infamous concert featuring the Velvet Underground (as headliners) and the recently signed MC5, took place at the Tea Party in December 1968.
+An infamous concert featuring the Velvet Underground (as headliners) and the recently signed MC5 took place at the Tea Party in December 1968.
 The MC5 opened with their high energy performance, playing "Kick Out the Jams" to a room full of Up Against the Wall Motherfuckers anarchists (known primarily as "Motherfuckers").
-After the MC5's energized performance, one of the Motherfuckers got on stage and started haranguing the audience, directing them to "...burn this place down and take to the streets..."
-After that display of anarchy, Lou Reed addressed the audience, assuring fans that "...we have nothing to do with what went on earlier and in fact we consider it very stupid."
-Sterling Morrison (the Velvet Underground's bass and guitar player) is on record as saying that he "...always liked the MC5 musically" but thought they were "...surrounded by and exploited by leeches."

-The Tea Party was also the site of a 1969 Velvet Underground show whose bootleg became known as the Guitar Amp Tapes because the microphone was placed inside Lou Reed's amplifier.
+After the MC5's energized performance, one of the Motherfuckers got on stage and started haranguing the audience and directing them to "burn this place down and take to the streets" After the display of anarchy, Lou Reed addressed the audience, assuring fans that "we have nothing to do with what went on earlier and in fact we consider it very stupid."
+The Tea Party was the site of a 1969 Velvet Underground show whose bootleg became known as the Guitar Amp Tapes because the microphone was placed inside Lou Reed's amplifier.

 In its previous incarnation as a branch of the Filmmakers' Cinémathèque, the Tea Party building itself had a connection to the Velvet Underground: it served as a showcase for underground filmmakers such as Andy Warhol, who managed the band for a time, and Jonas Mekas, a friend who let them rehearse in his loft and filmed their famous performance at the Annual Dinner of the New York Society for Clinical Psychiatry in 1966.

-The early history of this venue is documented in the book Mansion on the Hill by Fred Goodman.
+The early history of the venue is documented in the book Mansion on the Hill by Fred Goodman.